6 min read

 Lanthe moved her mouth mechanically, lost in thought.

-When she barely managed to escape the deep, dark night and wanted to begin a new day again...
+When you've barely escaped the deep, dark night and want to start a new day again...

 'What did I tell you to think about first at times like that?'

-'When you safely greet another morning and the sun smiles at you again.'
+'When you've safely greeted another morning and the sun smiles at you again.'

-'Even this little troublemaker knows?
+'This little troublemaker knows?
 That's right.
 Not the things that made you angry or sad yesterday.
-Start by carving the things you're grateful for into your heart.
-Then Lanthe can become a stronger person than yesterday and spend today.'
+Start by inscribing grateful things in your heart.
+Then Lanthe will become a stronger person than yesterday and spend the day.'

-Even when waking from angry, sad dreams, she should think first about the things she should be grateful for each morning.
+Even when waking from dreams that made her angry and sad, she should think first in the morning about things to be grateful for.

-Following Aunt Louise's teachings, Lanthe used to start most mornings with gratitude and joy.
+Following Aunt Louise's teaching, Lanthe had started most mornings with gratitude and joy.

-Since the day Roas burned, not once could she think she was grateful or even feel an emotion similar to it.
+Since the day Roas burned, she hadn't once thought she was grateful, hadn't felt even a similar emotion.

-Even safely opening her eyes in the morning, eating luxurious dishes, sleeping in a warm, soft bed, having jewels, learning letters, hearing about a future of becoming queen—there wasn't a single moment she felt gratitude.
+Even waking safely in the morning, eating luxurious dishes, sleeping in a warm and soft bed, having jewels, learning letters, hearing about a future as queen—not a single moment had she felt gratitude.

 She was grateful for nothing.
-Happy about nothing.
-Just tensing up taut as a pulled string and trembling, occasionally letting out sighs of relief.
+Glad about nothing.
+Tense as a tightly pulled string, trembling, then letting out brief sighs of relief.

-'I'm grateful that our Lanthe left one wild strawberry for auntie.'
+'I'm grateful that our Lanthe left one strawberry for auntie.'

 'Ahem.'

-A faint smile appeared on Lanthe's lips as she recalled Aunt Louise's absurd gratitudes.
+A faint smile touched Lanthe's lips as she recalled Aunt Louise's ridiculous thanksgivings.

-"When I first came here and was unconscious, I heard someone treated me.
-It just came to mind."
+"When I first came here and was unconscious, I heard someone healed me.
+I just remembered."

 "Ah."

-"It must have been Father Conor.
-I didn't see, but when the lord brought you in his arms then, he told them to call Father Conor."
+"It was probably Father Conor.
+I didn't see, but when the lord came carrying you, he called for Father Conor."

 "A priest?"